2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 # aws-rust-assume-role-with-mfa

-If it helps anyone...this is a test to assume a role with MFA using the AWS rust sdk.
+If it helps anyone...this repository contains a test to assume a role with MFA using the AWS rust sdk.

+## Trait that can be used in any application
 I created a trait that can be reused in any application as demonstrated by the main.rs module.
+You can create a trait with a library that can be pulled into any appliation to handle your authentiation properly.

+## What it does

+What this code does is asks you to input the values neccessary to assume a role with MFA and the rust code assumes the role.
+It is a simple test to make sure I have crates and code that works.

+The main.rs applicaiton implements the trait which handles the role assumption.
+Then main.rs lists the s3 buckets in the account and region of the assumed role.

+## NOT PRODUCTION CODE
 This is NOT production code.
 This simply shows the neccessary libraries and such and is a working simple to get you started.

-What this code does is asks you to input the values neccessary to assume a role with MFA and the rust code assumes the role.

-The main.rs applicaiton lists the s3 buckets in the account and region of the assumed role.
+I asked the AI engines to do things securely but then through the rounds of revsions I'm not sure if this code is properly using the secrecy crate.
+That would ensure the values are only available in memory for a short time when being used.
+You likely don't want to have someone entring all these values all the time.
+This was just a test to prove that I could assume a role with MFA and other restrictions using rust.

+## Why assume a role with MFA in an application?

 Why would you want to do this?
 Well, you probably don't want to enter your creds over and over again so you probably don't want to do exactly what this code is doing.
 What you can do though is pull the credentials from AWS secrets manager so the hard coded credentials are never on your EC2 instance.